Oscar Fernandes: Personal life

 A.P.J.
 Abdul Kalam, then President of India, administering the oath as Minister of State (Independent Charge) to Fernandes at a Swearing-in Ceremony in New Delhi, May 22, 2004.

-Oscar was born to Roque Fernandes, the head of Government Composite PU College and the first President of Manipal Institute of Technology and Leonissa M. Fernandes, the first female magistrate in India, at the family estate at Udupi.
+Oscar was born to Roque Fernandes, the head of Government Composite PU College and the first President of Manipal Institute of Technology and Leonissa M. Fernandes, the first Women’s Bench Magistrate of undivided Dakshina Kannada district, at the family estate at Udupi.
 Fernandes was one of 12 children in his family, and grew up with a strong Catholic background.
 As a child he was an altar boy, and as a youth he was active in Church activities.
 His family belongs to the Fernandes-Prabhu clan, a Mangalorean Catholic clan from Udyavara in Udupi district.
 He married Blossom Mathias Prabhu on 26 August 1981 and had one son Oshan and one daughter Oshanie.
 His son Oshan is married to Frazil Quadros and Oscar's daughter Oshanie is married to Mark Saldanha.
 In 2002 Fernandes inaugurated the Glowinstar Academy, an integrated development school, in Ambalpady, dedicated to his father, Roque.